Sewer56/Reloaded.Imgui.Hook/README.md

 ## Basic Usage

+Install `Reloaded.Imgui.Hook` from NuGet and/or the required implementations of your choice
+- Direct3D9: `Reloaded.Imgui.Hook.Direct3D9`
+- Direct3D11: `Reloaded.Imgui.Hook.Direct3D11`

 ### Injecting the Overlay

 First call `SDK.Init` to initialize all static variables used by the library, then simply call `ImguiHook.Create` with an appropriate delegate.